Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Statistics of the Spectral Data

 In this section we generalize the deterministic model considered so far to include the effects of amplified spontaneous emission (ASE) noise during signal propagation.
 We present a method to approximate the statistics of the spectral data at the receiver.

 \begin{remark} In Section~\ref{sec:wdm} we identified inter-channel interference in multiuser WDM networks as the intractable factor limiting the achievable rates of the current methods at high launch powers.
-In comparison with the effect of inter-channel interference on achievable rate, noise is of secondary importance, and hence we do not intend to provide here a comprehensive analysis. \end{remark}
+In comparison, noise is a weaker form of distortion, and hence we do not intend to provide here a comprehensive analysis. \end{remark}

-The generalized NLS equation that includes an additive space-time noise term is generally not integrable.\footnote{However, in some special cases involving real-valued multiplicative noise, the generalized NLS equation may still be integrable \cite{ablowitz2003dcn} and the NFT can be used without approximation.} Furthermore, the addition of noise disturbs the vanishing or periodic boundary conditions usually assumed in the development of the nonlinear Fourier transform.
+The addition of noise disturbs the vanishing or periodic boundary conditions usually assumed in the development of the nonlinear Fourier transform.
 One may therefore question whether the NFT is in fact well defined in this case.
-Fortunately, since the ASE noise power in optical fibers is quite small compared to the signal power for $\SNR>10$~\db, one can treat the noise as a small perturbation, and still safely use the NFT.
+Fortunately, since the ASE noise power in optical fibers is quite small compared to the signal power for $\SNR \gg 0~\db$ used in long-haul fiber-optic communications, one can treat noise as a small perturbation and still safely use the NFT.

 Calculation of the exact statistics of the spectral data at the receiver can be quite cumbersome.
 This is essentially because the NLS equation with additive noise, unlike the noise-free equation, has little or no structure, giving rise to complicated variational representations for the noise statistics.
 Even if exact expressions could be obtained, it is unlikely that they would be suitably tractable for data communications studies.
 One can, however, approximate these statistics using a perturbation theory, or simulate them on a computer.
 In this paper we follow a perturbation theory approach.